This is both an historical folk rock song and an autobiographical one in the same vein as "Manuscript

 Dwight D. Eisenhower - Ike - was a distinguished US Army general who served as President of the United States from 1953 to 1961, the years in question.
 This is how a schoolboy growing up in England might have viewed the Promised Land, and certainly the way Al did.
 And not a few adults as well.
 It includes everything from baseball, Elvis Presley, the 1957 launch of Sputnik I which shocked the US and launched the space race, to the fascination of American cars, always so much bigger than British ones, and the paranoia of the Cold War.

 Al Stewart may not have experienced the United States during the Eisenhower years, but he visited New York in the Spring of 1968, as related in the song "In Brooklyn

-", and a few years later, emigrated to California, marrying late in life, and raising two young daughters as American as Mom's apple pie.
+," and a few years later, immigrated to California, married late in life, and raised two young daughters as American as Mom's apple pie.

 Though "...Eisenhower Years" was written by a (relatively!) old man, it is recorded with all the enthusiasm of a footlose teenage rock fan, and Al has often performed it with his acolyte, and fellow (native born) American Dave Nachmanoff.
 (Thanks, Alexander Baron - London, England)